Interface: CompiledWorkerOptions

 The number of Workflow isolates to keep in cached in memory

 Cached Workflows continue execution from their last stopping point.
-If the Worker is asked to run an uncached Workflow, it will need to replay the entire Workflow history.
-Use as a dial for trading memory for CPU time.
+If the Worker is asked to run an uncached Workflow, it will need to fetch and replay the entire Workflow history.

 Default